pieterjanv/monaco-editor-module-auto-import-demo/README.md

 # Demo of automatic import of modules in the Monaco editor

-By a combination of a custom typescript worker and a completion provider, we can provide completions for modules that are not imported in the current file, and automatically import them when selected.
+By a combination of a custom typescript worker and a completion provider we can provide completions for modules that are not imported in the current file and automatically import them when selected.

 ## Demo